 In 1972, a group of us went to what would become the first annual Star Trek convention at the Statler Hilton Hotel in Manhattan.
 It was a different time.
 Guests were accessible, Memorabilia was not mass-produced, and it was hand-made.
 Don and I had the opportunity to meet and talk to Gene and Majel and shared an elevator with Isaac Asimov.
 How many people can say that?

 In the 1980’s, Don and I had a brief brush with success, having several TV movies under consideration with William Morris, but never got the brass ring.
 I guess when an agent suggests a different ending to a story, you say, “Yes, sir, may I have another” instead of writing, a dissertation on your ending is the best ending.
 Live and learn.
 I almost pushed myself into the writing staff during the first season of Next Generation with a story entitled “The Human Factor,” but that too never panned out.

 I held my own anime and sci-fi conventions in South Florida in 2008 and 2009.
 They were actually successful, but quickly learned you cannot do it as a hobby.
 You have to be in it to win it.

 However, through it all, I never lost my love for Star Trek and television.

-This all makes me a bit older than most folks venturing in the fan film world, but there is no time like the present.
+This all makes me a bit older than most folks venturing into the fan film world, but there is no time like the present.

 James) I remember what my mum once said to me, “with age comes wisdom and experience” so yeah you may!
 Be a bit older than some but that brings a viewpoint that many will not see, and one of those will be the entire 50 years of fandom experience you have.